Power of Attorney

-A Power of Attorney for Finances is your directive of what you want to happen if you are unable you make your own financial decisions.
-It becomes effective when it is determined that you are unable to participate in your financial decisions.
-As a Grand Rapids estate planning attorney, I can help you develop a Power of Attorney for Finances customized for you and your desires by helping you address the following:
+A power of attorney for finances is your directive of what you want to happen if you are unable to make your own financial decisions.
+It becomes effective when it is determined that you are le to participate in your financial decisions.
+As Grand Rapids estate planning attorneys we can help you develop a power of attorney for finances customized for you and your desires by helping you address the following:

 Financial Agent — you will appoint the person(s) you would like to make financial decisions for you if you are unable to make them.
 We call this person(s) your Financial Agent.
 He/she must accept this role by signing your Power of Attorney for Finances.

 Authority Granted — you will list the specific authority you are giving your Financial Agent.

 Desires for your Family — you will specify how you would like your Financial Agent to provide for you and your family from your assets while you are living.